-Community spread of COVID-19 continues to increase in Minnesota and nationwide, and as a result, there have been recent plant closures in the Worthington area, in addition to nearby states, including South Dakota, Iowa, Wisconsin, Illinois, and Missouri.
-These closures have created significant disruptions in market continuity for Minnesota's hog and poultry farmers.
-The suspension of operations at these facilities has resulted in a reduction of the normal processing capacity by more than 60 percent, leaving some Minnesota farmers with nowhere to bring their animals.
-As a result, producers will need to depopulate and compost animals, a process that will require large amounts of carbon-rich materials, such as wood, biomass, and other forage.
+The suspension of operations at meat processing facilities has resulted in a reduction of the normal processing capacity leaving farmers with nowhere to bring their animals and creating a regional and nationwide processing backlog.
+Even as plants begin to reopen, the facilities are expected to operate below maximum capacity for the foreseeable future to maintain worker safety.
+As a result, producers will need to continue to depopulate and compost animals, a process that requires large amounts of carbon-rich materials, such as wood, biomass, and other forage.